sandwichclub/hello-rails/README.md

 # hello-rails

-This is a sample Ruby on Rails app for deploying to [Skyliner](https://www.skyliner.io).
+This is a demo Ruby on Rails app you can deploy to [Skyliner](https://www.skyliner.io).
 You can read more about it here:

 [https://www.skyliner.io/help/hello-rails](https://www.skyliner.io/help/hello-rails)